markwilkinson/DUC-CCE/README.md

-# DUC-Tools
+# DUC-CCE
-Tools, templates, and validators/schema for the creation of Digital Use Conditions (DUC) Profiles
+Tools, templates, examples, and validators/schema for the creation of Digital Use Conditions (DUC) Profiles with Common Conditions of Use Elements (CCE)

 # CCE RULE
 <img src="./condition1.png">